 In general, concerns are handled within the school and are best addressed directly to the member of staff involved.
-A concern may be raised in person, in writing (email or letter) or by telephone.
+A concern may be raised in person by telephone (call the school office and they will help you to connect with the most appropriate member of staff (01234 750 831).
+As an alternative, concerns can be raised in writing (email or letter).